Lambrini Girls: History

 Lambrini Girls were initially formed in Brighton by vocalist Flora Kimberly, guitarist and backing vocalist Phoebe Lunny, bassist and backing vocalist Fox O'Reilly, and drummer Catt Jack.
-The band performed its first show in May 2019 and took their name from Lambrini perry, described by Ludovic Hunter-Tilney of the Financial Times as "aimed at the undiscriminating female drinker" and by Lunny as "toilet wine for sluts".
+The band performed its first show in May 2019 and took their name from Lambrini, a brand of perry described by Ludovic Hunter-Tilney of the Financial Times as "aimed at the undiscriminating female drinker" and by Lunny as "toilet wine for sluts".
 By October 2020, Kimberly had left the band and Lunny began handling lead vocal duties.
 Selin Macieira-Boşgelmez joined to replace Fox when the original bassist was unable to make a show.
 Lunny and Macieira-Boşgelmez originally met in 2018 while Macieira-Boşgelmez was working behind a bar in Brighton; they later worked at the same bar.
 They had also previously been members of Wife Swap USA.
 By 2021, they had released their debut single, "Homewrecker".
 They signed to Big Scary Monsters after being spotted at The Great Escape Festival in Brighton in 2022, having been asked to fill in for a band who had dropped out last minute.